MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 #### <a name="keywordgermanpassport2"></a>Keyword_german_passport2

-bnationalit.t
+bnationalit. t

 ## <a name="germany-identity-card-number"></a>Germania - Numero carta di identità

 ### <a name="format"></a>Formato

-Dopo 1 novembre 2010: nove lettere e cifre
+Dal 1 ° novembre 2010: nove lettere e cifre

-Da 1 aprile 1987 fino a 31 cifre di 2010:10 ottobre
+Dal 1 ° aprile 1987 al 31 ottobre 2010:10 cifre

 ### <a name="pattern"></a>Modello